-- Completing an inventory identifying all hazardous substances used on the academy premises and obtaining material safety data sheets. - Wherever possible replace hazardous substances with safer alternatives. - A risk assessment is completed for the use of any substances, which present a significant health risk. - Ensuring that any equipment required for controlling risk is being adequately maintained. - Ensuring all staff have received information, instruction and training where required. - Ensuring records of assessments are being kept on the premises and made available on request to any relevant people. - Ensure that the exposure of personnel to substances hazardous to health is either prevented or adequately controlled. - Ensure that any equipment provided to control the risk e.g., local exhaust ventilation, fume cupboards, personal protective equipment (PPE) is adequately maintained.
+- Completing an inventory identifying all hazardous substances used on the academy premises and obtaining material safety data sheets which should be uploaded onto IAM Compliant. - Wherever possible replace hazardous substances with safer alternatives. - A risk assessment is completed for the use of any substances, which present a significant health risk. - Ensuring that any equipment required for controlling risk is being adequately maintained. - Ensuring all staff have received information, instruction and training where required. - Ensuring records of assessments are being kept on the premises and made available on request to any relevant people. - Ensure that the exposure of personnel to substances hazardous to health is either prevented or adequately controlled. - Ensure that any equipment provided to control the risk e.g., local exhaust ventilation, fume cupboards, personal protective equipment (PPE) is adequately maintained.